Who can enter the Broadcom® MASTERS®?

 |Broadcom MASTERS Science and Engineering Project Showcase will take place during Finals Week|

-If we currently are a SSP Affiliated Fair that sends high school students to Intel ISEF, can the middle school students participate in Broadcom MASTERS?
+If we currently are a Society Affiliated Fair that sends high school students to ISEF, can the middle school students participate in Broadcom MASTERS?
 Is there a cost?

 Is there a fee or cost for students to apply?
 And if a student is selected as a finalist, what costs does the fair, student, or parent incur?